hoangsonww/The-MovieVerse-Database/.github/README.md

 - **Continuous Improvements**: The platform is ever-evolving with regular updates and new features.
 - **Free to Use**: The MovieVerse is completely free to use, with absolutely no hidden costs or subscriptions.
 - **Privacy & Security**: The MovieVerse is committed to protecting your privacy and ensuring a secure platform.
+- **Accessibility**: The platform is designed to be accessible to all users, including those with disabilities.

 **And So Much More!**